ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-2-writing-constructors.rst

 We encourage you to work in pairs for this challenge to create a Student class with constructors.

 1. First, brainstorm in pairs to do the **Object-Oriented Design** for a Student class.
 What data should we store about Students?
 Come up with at least 4 different instance variables.
-What is the data type for the instance variables?
+What are the data types for the instance variables?

 2. Write a Student class below that has your 4 instance variables and write at least 3 different constructors: one that has no parameters and initializes the instance variables to default values, one that has 4 parameters to set the instance variables, and one that has 1 parameter for the most important instance variable and uses defaults for the others.